JedLee6/Top150-LeetCode-Quick-Review-Notes/10_Binary_Tree_BFS/085_Binary_Tree_BFS_103._Binary_Tree_Zigzag_Level_Order_Traversal.md

         if (node == null) {
             return;
         }
-        // If the current depth level doesn't exist in the result, add it if (result.size() <= depth) {
+        // If the current depth level doesn't exist in the result, add it to store elements in this level if (result.size() <= depth) {
             result.add(new ArrayList<>());
         }